Leazael/scf-wiki/content/Encyclopædia/Locations/Geography/Cacotopic Warp.md

 This "pivoting" was described as a city-wide misotropic event, that caused widespread panic, and did irreparable damage to the city's infrastructure.
 Eye-witness accounts described synchronous hodokinetic patterns, that not only involved the entirety of [[Holmgard]]'s population but also altered its roads and pathways in strange and poorly understood ways.

+The first pivot occurred in [[1726 AF]], and caused a widespread panic, leading to a series of riots.
+Within a few weeks though, the city returned to normal operations.

 Two decades later in [[1743 AF]], at the height of the [[Lethanian War of Separation]], [[Holmgard]] pivoted again.
 This time large parts of the city became permanently warped to the point of inhabitability.
 It also forced the last of the remaining [[Lethania|Lethanian]] government to permanently relocate to [[Eldmere]].

 Two years later in [[1745 AF]], [[Holmgard]] pivoted for the third and final time, rendering both the city and its surrounding hostile to all forms of life.